ocoffey/TA/assignment2/assignment2.md

 All test files were downloaded from the [Health News in Twitter Data Set](https://archive.ics.uci.edu/ml/machine-learning-databases/00438/, "Data Set") (we encourage you to use the dataset for personal testing).

+While reading the contents of the input file line-by-line, your program will be inserting each tweet into a circular doubly linked list in chronological order.
+>The first tweet should be closest to the time 00:00:00, and the last tweet should be closest to the time 23:59:59

-While reading the contents of the input file line-by-line, your program will be inserting each tweet into a circular doubly linked list.
-After reading all tweets, your program will print to the `stdout` the oldest tweet and then enter a loop waiting for user commands.
+After reading all tweets, your program will print to the `stdout` the earliest tweet and then enter a loop waiting for user commands.
 The user can interact with your program using one of the following commands:

 * `n`: prints the next tweet (chronologically) to the stdout
 * `p`: prints the previous tweet (chronologically) to the stdout